Exploring Nonlinear Drift Waves: Limiting Cases and Dynamics: Nonlinear equation for drift waves

 where $\nabla_{\perp} \cdot {\bf v}_E=0$.
-Recently \cite{Saleem2024a}, it has been pointed out that the scalar nonlinearity which is represented by the term $\frac{1}{2} \varphi^2$ on right hand side (rhs) of relation (2) plays an important role in creating dip solitons.
-Using RPM, the KdV equation for drift waves has been obtained in the following form,
+Recently \cite{Saleem2024}, it has been pointed out that the scalar nonlinearity which is represented by the term $\frac{1}{2} \varphi^2$ on right hand side (rhs) of relation (2) plays an important role in creating dip solitons.
+Using reductive perturbation method (RPM), the KdV equation for drift waves has been obtained in the following form,

-where $\Phi={\frac{e \varphi}{T_e}}$.
 The above KdV equation for drift waves has the form similar to the KdV equation for ion acoustic waves (IAWs) with an important difference that the nonlinear term in drift wave equation is negative and it can produce density cavities which have been observed in upper ionosphere \cite{dovner1994freja, cairns1995electrostatic}.

-The KdV equation for drift waves has been obtained assuming that the physical quantities associated with this wave are functions of only one spatial coordinate i.e. $\varphi= \varphi (y)$ and under this situation, the Eq.
+The KdV equation for drift waves has been obtained assuming that the physical quantities associated with this wave are functions of only one spatial coordinate i.e. $\varphi= \varphi (y)$ and in this situation, Eq.
 (4) reduces to,

-The above relation gives the dispersive term in KdV equation (5) and nonlinear term is the contribution of nonlinear electron density expressed in terms of electrostatic potential in Eq.
+The above relation gives the dispersive term in KdV equation (5) and nonlinear term is the contribution of nonlinear electron density perturbation expressed in terms of electrostatic potential in Eq.
 (2).

 Now we discuss the well-known Hasegawa-Mima (HM) equation for drift waves which admits the solutions in the form of dipolar vortex.
-Let us consider the ions continuity equation,
+Let us consider the ion continuity equation,

 which can be expressed more explicitly as,

 where $n_i = n_{i0}+ \tilde{n_i}$ and $\tilde{n_i}$ is the perturbed part of ion density.
 If physical variables are assumed to be the functions of $(x,y)$ coordinates i.e. $\varphi=\varphi(x,y)$, then vorticity associated with drift wave dynamics becomes nonzero because in this case $\nabla \times {\bf v}_E= \frac{c}{B_0}\nabla_{\perp}^2 \varphi (x,y) \hat{z} \neq 0$.
 The electric drift is larger than the polarization drift due to $\omega<<\Omega_i$.
 The terms in square bracket of Eq.
 (8) are smaller compared to the term $\nabla_{\perp} \cdot {\bf v}_P$ and hence it reduces to,